lewisnjue/AI/README.md

 - main aim is to group similar items clusters
 - eg find all transaction which are floudulent in nature
 - algorimt K-means

+## SUPERVISED LEARNING ALGORITHMS
+- linear regression
+- logistic regression
+- decision tree
+- random forest
+- naive bayes classifier
+- k nearest naighores
+- support vector mahcines

+## LINEAR REGRESSION

+linear regression is a method to predict dependent vairable based on values of independent varaibles . it can be used for the cases where we want to predict some continous quanity .
+- DEPENDENT VARAIBLE (Y):
+the response variable whos value needs to be predcited.
+- INDEPENDENT VALIABLE(X):
+the predictor varaile used to predict the response varaible